lastralab/HomeShh/README.md

 }
 ```
 # Demo:<br>

--Yellow color means the light is ON but nothing is happening.<br>
+- Yellow color means the light is ON but nothing is happening.<br>
--Cyan color means a phone-call is happening.<br>
+- Cyan color means a phone-call is happening.<br>
--Red color is for Fire Alarm.<br>
+- Red color is for Fire Alarm.<br>

 <img width="100%" src="https://cloud.githubusercontent.com/assets/22894897/26525177/91887b0a-4325-11e7-9661-8c53bfa49b90.gif"/>